 Zambia is a country dominated by wilderness and an amazing sense of space.
 Lush river valleys and floodplains offer excellent habitat for a huge range of wildlife species, as do the dense woodlands that cover much of the country.
+It is also one of the home of the mighty Victoria Falls which stretches across both Zambia and Zimbabwe.

 Still relatively unexplored by most visitors to Africa, Zambia conjures images of a bygone era, with vast areas of pristine wilderness still to be fully discovered.
-The roads are generally unsuitable for self-driving and distances between the countries highlights are huge.
+The roads are generally unsuitable for self-driving and distances between the highlights are huge.
 The infrastructure is improving but the best way to visit Zambia is still to take an organised safari with an experienced tour operator.

 Geography – Environment

-Zambia is dominated by its namesake, the Zambezi River which rises in the northwest and forms the countries southern boundary.
+Zambia is dominated by its namesake, the Zambezi River which rises in the northwest and forms the country’s southern boundary.
 Zambia is landlocked and bordered by Zaire in the north and northwest, Tanzania in the northeast, Malawi in the east, Moçambique in the southeast, Zimbabwe in the south, Botswana and Namibia in the southwest and Angola in the west!
 With an area of 750,000 square kilometres, Zambia is based around a central plateau with a height of 1060 to 1363m above sea level.
-The landscape is mostly flat with isolated mountain ridges and outcrops containing the countries mineral wealth.
+The landscape is mostly flat with isolated mountain ridges and outcrops containing the country’s mineral wealth.

 The level of the land falls moving southwards from the Zaire border to the Zambezi, and the central plateau is broken by the huge valleys of the Zambezi and its main tributaries; the Kafue and Luangwa being the largest.